All Episodes

 Amen.

-Yeah, as I say, often I am in the free speech business.
+Now, as I say, often I am in the free speech business.

-And here's Kagan and Cass Sunstein and Obama wanting to regulate it based if it hurts them by feelings that they're a lembo, then they shouldn't be able to say it.
+If it hurts somebody's feelings that they're a limbois, then they shouldn't be able to say it.

-And that's all Myth Kagan is saying.
+And that's all Ms. Kagan is saying.

-That's essentially what they're saying, and it gets even farther than that because the left will say, and anything we don't want it.
+And it gets even farther than that, because the left will say, and anything we don't want it.

-What is political correctness, by the way, if not censorship?
+What is political correctness, by the way, if not censorship.

 Political correctness specifically is the censorship of free speech.